MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-421-get-tenant-settings-api-returns-default-values.md

 ms.custom: known-issue-421
 ---

-# Known issue - **Get Tenant Settings** API returns default values instead of user configured values
+# Known issue - Get Tenant Settings' API returns default values instead of user configured values

 ​When users call the admin API to retrieve tenant settings, it currently returns default values instead of the user-configured values and security groups.
 This issue is limited to the API and doesn't affect the functionality of the tenant settings page in the admin portal.